USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

-### Rejection Information Validation
+## Rejection Information Validation

-1. If an Original Manifest is rejected then Emanifest.rejection shall be specified as "true".
+1. If an Original Manifest is rejected then `Emanifest.rejection` shall be specified as `true`.

-2. Emanifest.rejection and RejectionInfo shall be provided at the "ReadyForSignature" status.
-If provided for earlier
+2. `Emanifest.rejection` and `RejectionInfo` shall be provided at the `ReadyForSignature` status.
+If provided for
+   earlier
    statuses these fields will be ignored.

-   - 2.1 If Emanifest.status < "ReadyForSignature" and either Emanifest.rejection or RejectionInfo fields are provided
+   - 2.1 If `Emanifest.status < "ReadyForSignature"` and either `Emanifest.rejection` or `RejectionInfo` fields are
+     provided
      then the service generates the following warning:
      ```json
      {
        "message": "Provided Field will be ignored.
-Rejection information shall be provided at ReadyForSignature status", "field": "Emanifest.rejection/Emanifest.rejectionInfo",
+Rejection information shall be provided at ReadyForSignature status", "field": "Emanifest.rejection",
        "value": "provided value"
      }
      ```

-3. If submissionStatus >= "ReadyForSignature" and Emanifest.rejection is not provided then the service generates the
+3. If `submissionStatus >= "ReadyForSignature"` and `Emanifest.rejection` is not provided then the service generates the
    following error:

    ```json